YDB AIM

 • Adding logic in XREFDATA() to create the initial metadata.

-With a value of 1 for type, AIM creates and manages metadata for a schema used by the VistA Fileman software.
+With a value of 1 or 3 for type, AIM creates and manages metadata for a schema used by the VistA Fileman software.

 • the last subscript specification specifies a constant;